edleafvirtual/Project-4-How_to_Market_New_Cards/README.md

 - Our study consists of two parts:
    - [Part A:](https://github.com/edleafvirtual/Iowa_Liquor_Sales/blob/main/Part_A--Exploratory_Analysis.ipynb "Part A:") Xxxxxxx.
    - [Part B:](https://github.com/edleafvirtual/Iowa_Liquor_Sales/blob/main/Part_B--ML_Modeling.ipynb "Part B:") Xxxxxxx.

-#### General Description
-A [Licensed Vendor](https://abd.iowa.gov/licensing/licensepermit-fees "Licensed Vendor") sells alcoholic liquor to a store, being responsible for paying to Iowa State the fee per bottle sold (column 'State Bottle Retail' in our dataset).
-The State wants to agile administrative checkpoints, whose counties are more profitable.
-Part of the new procedures could be extending the deadline to pay the fees.

-Xxxxxxxxxx

 ## Outcome